Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Conclusions and Discussions

-\item Statistically, the younger stellar populations in galaxies at SFR {\it valleys} exhibit a strong bimodal probability distribution function (PDF) in metallicity, which is composed of a higher and a lower metallicity peak corresponding to the inner ($r< 2R_{\mathrm{hsm}}$) and the outer ($r> 2R_{\mathrm{hsm}}$) star-formation region, respectively (Fig.\,\ref{fig:youngstellarZ_hist_peva}).
+\item Statistically, the younger stellar populations in galaxies at SFR {\it valleys} exhibit a strong bimodal probability distribution function (PDF) in metallicity, which is composed of a higher and a lower-metallicity peak corresponding to the inner ($r< 2R_{\mathrm{hsm}}$) and the outer ($r> 2R_{\mathrm{hsm}}$) star-formation region, respectively (Fig.\,\ref{fig:youngstellarZ_hist_peva}).
 The younger stellar population at SFR peaks possesses systematically lower metallicity than at SFR valleys across the galaxy radial range within $2R_{\mathrm{hsm}}$ as a result of fresh gas replenishment.
-The total stellar population, however, does not reveal noticeable differences between the peaks and valleys (see Fig.\,\ref{fig:stellarZ_profile_peva} and Section \ref{sec:diffmet}).
+The total stellar population, however, does not reveal noticeable differences between the peaks and valleys (see Fig.\,\ref{fig:stellarZ_profile_peva} and Section \ref{sec:result_diffmet}).

-\item Similarly, the two branches of star formation as well as the retreating fashion of disk growth as the SFR rises from valley to peak also leaves different observational imprints on the distribution of the cold-gas metallicity (for both the {\it non-SF} gas reservoir and the {\it star-forming} gas pool) as measured in both inner and outer regions of galaxies.
-In particular, bimodal PDFs in {\it star-forming} gas metallicity are prominent at SFR {\it valleys} due to the co-existence of star-forming gas with distinct chemical signatures associated with two star-forming branches (Fig.\,\ref{fig:coldgasZ_hist_peva} and Section \ref{sec:diffmet}).
+\item Similarly, the two branches of star formation, along with the retreating fashion of disk growth as the SFR rises from valley to peak, also leave different observational imprints on the cold gas metallicity distribution.
+In particular, bimodal PDFs are prominent at SFR {\it valleys} -- both in the metallicity of the total cold gas (the sum of the cold {\it non-SF} gas reservoir and the {\it star-forming} gas pool) within $2R_{\rm hsm}$ and in the metallicity of {\it star-forming} gas within $10R_{\rm hsm}$ (i.e., measured across both inner and outer galactic regions).
+These bimodalities arise from the coexistence of distinct chemical signatures associated with two star-forming branches (Fig.\,\ref{fig:coldgasZ_hist_peva} and Section \ref{sec:result_diffmet}).